drrob1/src/README.md

 37. copylist, dellist -- create a list on which copy or del is executed.
 38. copyc, copyc1, copyc2, copycv, cf, cf2 -- use same list concept to use concurrency in the copying of selected files.
 I primarily use cf2 now.
 39. copying, copyingc -- same basic concept but implemented differently.
 Command line params are list of output destinations.
 Needs flags to specify inputs.
+40. heiclist -- convert a list of heic files to jpg, using my list routines.

 All the other files were either used in testing or are support files for the above programs.